alexwlchan/alexwlchan.net/src/_articles/2014/2014-08-31-untagged-tumblr-updates.md

 ---
-layout: post
+layout: article
 date: 2014-08-31 12:12:00 +00:00
-tags:
-  - tumblr
 title: Updates to my site for finding untagged Tumblr posts
-old_syntax_highlighting: true
+topic: Systems and software
 ---

 About two weeks ago, I took a family holiday to Oslo.
 When I came back, I found that my site for [finding untagged Tumblr posts][post1] had received a lot of traffic while I was gone.
 I'm flattered that so many people have found it useful.